lmikolajczak/goexrates/README.md

 ### **Important note**

 Currently this API is available [here](http://goexrates.mikolajczakluq.com) but it might change at any time.
 I created it for **.go** learning purposes.
+The API comes with no warranty.